chenllliang/ATP-AMR/README.md

 # it will generate the gold and the parsed amr files, you should the change the path of AMR2.0/3.0 Dataset in the script.

 conda activate blink37
-# you should download the blink model according to the readme in blink repo
+# you should download the blink models according to the ATP/BLINK/download_blink_models.sh in BLINK repo
 bash blink.sh PARSED_AMR BLINK_MODEL_DIR

 cd ../amr-evaluation